Sign up to our mailing list for updates and news from Walter Scott 250 and the Abbotsford Trust.

 Exhibition dates and venue to be confirmed

-Sweet Sounds in Wild Places is a new community project which harnesses the power of music, creative writing, film and photography to empower those struggling with personal life challenges – especially in light of the past year’s lockdown restrictions.
+Sweet Sounds in Wild Places is a new community project which harnesses the power of music, creative writing, film and photography to empower women who are struggling with personal life challenges – especially in light of the past year’s lockdown restrictions.

 Lucia is a woman beset by domineering men – whose mental health is at risk as a result of the impossible life she lives.
 Trapped in a remote family home, powerless to make choices about her own future and with rumours about the fidelity of her lover destroying her self-confidence still further, she is forced into taking the ultimate step to evade her persecutors…